2700 N. CHARLES ST.

 - Located in Baltimore City, Maryland

-- For-profit corporation owned by FutureCare
+- A for-profit corporation owned by FutureCare

 - Certified beds: 141

 FutureCare Homewood, located near Johns Hopkins University, is a for-profit corporation operating 141 certified beds for both short-term and long-term residents.
 This FutureCare facility's services include on-site dialysis, cardiac rehabilitation, pain and wound management, and specialized IV therapies.
 It has been managed and operated by FutureCare since 2007, a Pasadena, Maryland-based company that has 14 nursing homes in our state.

 Our nursing home lawyers have successfully battled this nursing home chain.
 We think the nursing home care in this state is awful and that a contributing cause is nursing home chains that put profits over people.
 But FutureCare is a local Maryland company that seems to do a slightly better job than the other big nursing home chains.
 We may be extra hard on FutureCare because they seem to be involved in so many lawsuits.
 But, in their defense, they do have 14 nursing homes in the state.

 The last Medicare health inspection at FutureCare Homewood found only three deficiencies in total: less than half the U.S. average (7.1) and less than a third of the Maryland average (11.4).
 This facility got a 4-star rating (above average) for that inspection, as well as a 4-star Medicare rating overall.
 On fire safety, this Baltimore facility was perfect, with zero deficiencies (versus the Maryland average of 4 deficiencies, and the U.S. average of 3.4 deficiencies).